wheelhappybicycles/wheelhappybicycles.github.io/_pages/about_us.md

 ---

 <center>
-  <strong>Wheel Happy Bicycle Shops</strong> is a service, sales, and rental bicycle shop based on great customer service Wheel Happy Bicycle Shops is in its 31st year of business on Martha's Vineyard.
+  <strong>Wheel Happy Bicycle Shops</strong> is a service, sales, and rental bicycle shop based on great customer service.
+Wheel Happy Bicycle Shops is in its 33rd year of business on Martha's Vineyard.
 We have one location for your bicycling needs in Edgartown.
-We are a seasonal shop open from April until December but can be reached in the off-season via email or our phone numbers.
-We have won Best Bicycle Shop on Martha's Vineyard 11 out of the last 14 years.
+We are a seasonal shop open from April until December, but can be reached in the off-season via email or our phone numbers.
+We have won Best Bicycle Shop on Martha's Vineyard 11 out of the last 16 years.

   <br>